 Where you can get more support

-The March of Dimes provides information and support for those coping with a premature birth.
+The March of Dimes provides information and support for those coping with premature birth.
 The March of Dimes Share is an online community serving NICU families where they can share their story and meet other NICU families.

 Preemies: The Essential Guide for Parents of Premature Babies by Dana Wechsler Linden